Australia’s financial year runs astray from your run-of-the-mill calendar.

 - are leaving Australia permanently, and

-- will no longer derive Australian-sourced income other than interest, dividends, and royalties
+- will no longer earn Australian-sourced income other than interest, dividends, and royalties

 2) You are an Australian resident for tax purposes and you